moj-analytical-services/splink/docs/dev_guides/changing_splink/building_env_locally.md

   ```sh
   poetry lock
   ```
   Note: This should be used sparingly due to our loose dependency requirements and the resulting time to solve the dependency graph.
-If you only need to update a single depdendency, update it using `poetry add <pkg>==<version>` instead.
+If you only need to update a single dependency, update it using `poetry add <pkg>==<version>` instead.

 **Installing Dependencies**
 - To install project dependencies as per the lock file: